script-fu/script-fu.github.io/_posts/2023-11-21-ProjectImp.md

 - There is a threshold pick option on brushes for mask painting, paint black or white
 - Smooth Stroke option moved to top of paintbrush dockable for easy access
 - Bigger color swatches on color dockable
+- Bigger swap and set the default icons next to the swatches
 - Crosshair cursor when sizing a brush

 ## Paths